bcohenboulakia/nbworkshop/README.md

 ## Corrections format

 Note that _nbworkshop_ can use any replacement text/tags and placeholder the user defines.
-In the following explanations, English versions are used.
+In the following explanations, default english versions are used.

 ### Correction in `Code` cells
 To create a line or block of correction, the comment `#SOLUTION` must be added at the end of each line of the block.
 The block is replaced by a single placeholder `#TO COMPLETE`.
 Example: